-For storage cost, we use the same assumptions developed for our study on cost-effectiveness of future storage in California (see Attachment B).
+For storage cost, we use the same assumptions developed for our study on cost-effectiveness of future storage in California; see Attachment B (Cost-Effectiveness of Future Procurement).

 While our study approach is technology-neutral, we simulate energy storage operations and analyze value utilizing cost and performance assumptions based on lithium-ion batteries as they are the dominant technology accounting for most of the new energy storage capacity procured in California today.